EpicHaha/OptimizedSpaceGame/Optimized_Space_Shooter/README.md

 and meteor spawner, however if each meteor had it's own speed and maybe another variable it would be more efficien than keeping those variables public and dynamic.

 To use jobs and burst compiler I had to use unity DOTS- Data-Oriented Technology Stack a way to program in unity using a data oriented method rather than object oriented method.
-Most of it comes throught the use of entities, however I had issues with implementing entities and stuck to only using jobs and burst.
+Most of it comes throught the use of entities, however I had issues with implementing entities and stuck to only using jobs and burst conpiling.
-Jobs include scheduling, executing and manually collecting garbage left behind in the secondary threads, in a way that is more data oriented than implementing methods.
+Jobs include scheduling, executing and manually collecting garbage left behind in the secondary threads, in a way that is more data oriented than implementing methods as jobs is Unity's internal c++ based system, allowing me to run my script alongside Unity's internal processing.
 Another way I used a data oriented method is through the use of a burst complier , a compiler that simplified human readable code and variables to a simpler data files that are easier for CPUs to handle.
 I also did various experiments such as using Unity.Mathematics' various variable types such as int2, uint and Unity.mathematic Random  which are faster and simplier for to handle than vector2,int and Random.range respectively due to ease of performing operations on these values in binary form.
 However I ended up scrapping those uses of these variables as they were used for some